Why Train With Us?

 John Henry Rock Drilling

-This Course is Not being offered during the 2016-2017 Academic Year at Local 18
+This Course is Not being offered during the 2020-2021 Training Season.

 This class is one week long.
 Monday through Saturday, 10 hours each day.
 This course is offered at the Logan Training Site by IUOE.
 It will prepare you for drilling operations in the pipeline industry.
 The following subjects will be covered: